 It’s typically used for a short-time period (less than two weeks) and then removed once a person can eat normally.
 But it can provide adequate nutrition for as long as needed.

-People of all ages can receive total parenteral nutrition, from infants to older adults.
+People of all ages can receive TPN, from infants to older adults.

 When Is It Indicated and When Is It Contraindicated?

-There are several instances where total parenteral nutrition is necessary to provide nutrition that otherwise could not be provided orally.
+There are several instances where TPN is necessary to provide nutrition that otherwise could not be provided orally.

 These include (1):